 - Charcoal can get messy

 - Hard to clean

 I have eaten meat cooked on a pellet smoker and on a charcoal smoker but never at the same time.

-It would be a nice comparison to do so and see what taste better.
+It would be a nice comparison to do so and see what tastes better.

 There are manufacturers that add a more smoke feature to their pellet grills now.
 Don’t know if it is especially for that reason or not.

 Although there are also other ways to add more smoke to a pellet smoker.